eshapard/AnkiHabitica/README.md

 The AnkiHabitica only runs on the desktop version of Anki, but as long as you sync your reviews on both ankidroid and the desktop version with ankiweb, the add-on will catch all the reviews.

+For version before Anki 2.1.20, you will need to sync your desktop version of Anki with Habitica manually.
+To do this, simply access the Tools menu from Anki desktop.
+Then go to AnkiHabitica > Score Habitica Backlog.

+If you use newer Anki, addon will automatically score backlog after syncing.

 ### Why are there some weird text in the notes of the Habit

 That's how the addon keeps track of things across multiple devices and multiple sessions.